 If you open a file in RLS mode, locking takes place at the record level instead of the Control-Interval level, thus reducing the risk of deadlocks.

-CICS supports record-level sharing (RLS) access to the following types of VSAM data set:
+CICS supports record-level sharing (RLS) access to the Below Types of VSAM data set.

 - Key sequenced data sets (KSDS).
 Note that if you are using KSDS, you cannot use the relative byte address (RBA) to access files.